DemandCube/NeverwinterDP/docs/dataflowSubmission.md

 The dataflow we'll be building in this example will look like this.
 We'll be reading in from kafka, storing the data into 3 split topics for buffering, then moving all the data back into Kafka under a new topic.

+We'll be stringing this all together by wiring together different Operators.
+For a guide on how to write your own Operator, refer to [the Operator Developer Guide](operator-dev-guide.md)

 ![API Example](images/API_Example.png)

 ---